 10. Snappy’s Lunch

 A no-frills diner located in downtown, Snappy’s is famous for its pork chop sandwich.
 It’s been in business since 1923.
-The sandwich was featured on the cover of Gourmet magazine.
+The sandwich has been featured in magazines and on TV shows.

 Snappy’s pork chop specialty is as much North Carolina as one can fit on a single sandwich.
 The lightly sweetened batter of the fried pork chop is delicious alone but in NC we like to cover all things in chili and slaw.
 It might sound odd, but the tangy and crunch combo is addictive.
 If you get hooked and need a fix, you can find hamburgers and hot dogs with chili and slaw on the menu in most diners throughout the state.